-What this policy is about
+What this Guidance Note is about

-- 2.1 This policy discusses the review of decisions by the Panel.
-In particular it provides guidance to market participants on: - (a) review of decisions of the Australian Securities and Investments Commission (ASIC); - (b) review of decisions of the Takeovers Panel (Panel); and - (c) fees.
+- 2.1 This Guidance Note discusses the review of decisions by the Takeovers Panel (Panel).
+In particular it provides guidance to market participants on: - (a) Panel review of decisions of the Australian Securities and Investments Commission (ASIC); - (b) internal review of decisions of the Panel; and - (c) fees.